 Remember, you’re not alone.
 HPV is one of the most common STD viruses out there.
 Most people who are infected never experience symptoms.
 For those that do, symptoms often come and go at different times.
 HPV while dating does not mean the end of your sex life.
 If you are upfront, at the appropriate time, with your partner, things will be a lot smoother down the road.
-Remember, someone who loves you will love you for who you are.

 It can be very scary to learn that you or your partner has HPV.
 You may hear the diagnosis and be worried that you’re going to get cancer, or have a lifelong battle with genital warts.
 However, HPV is extremely common, and most people with the virus never go on to develop cancer or have symptoms such as warts.
 In fact, many never have symptoms at all.

 Therefore, if you’ve just learned that you or your partner has HPV, don’t panic.
 It’s far from the end of the world.
 In fact, it may not change your life much at all.
 The best thing you can do is sit back, take a deep breath, and learn more about the virus.